Occupational Safety and Health Management

 We are expanding the Canon Group Occupational Safety and Health Management System in an effort to promote autonomous safety and health activities across countries and regions.
 System requirements are based on the Occupational Safety and Health Management System of the Japan Industrial Safety and Health Association and reflect Canon Inc.’s standards and rules.
 We are also working to cultivate best practices across all sites based on reciprocal supervision as well as develop measures to tackle a variety of issues.

-Canon sites are currently transitioning from the international OHS management system standard OHSAS 18001 to the new ISO 45001 standard.
-As of the end of December 2023, approximately 31% of Canon Inc. and Canon Group sites around the world had acquired ISO 45001 certification.
+As of the end of December 2024, approximately 31% of Canon Inc. and Canon Group production companies around the world had acquired ISO 45001 certification.

 Entrenchment of Risk Assessments and Promotion of Effective Use